Deep-MI/FastSurfer/Docker/README.md

 All other flags are identical to the ones explained on the main page (on directory up).

-In order to directly see the output of the segmentation part (FastSurferCNN) on the terminal as well, you need to disable python's automatic output buffering by adding the -e PYTHONUNBUFFERED=0 to your docker command (e.g. line 4 would change to: --rm --user XXXX -e PYTHONUNBUFFERED=0 fastsurfer:gpu \).

 ### Example 2: Build CPU FastSurfer container
 In order to build the docker image for FastSurfer (FastSurferCNN + recon-surf; on CPU; including FreeSurfer) simply go to the parent directory (FastSurfer) and execute the docker build command directly: